vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 1. `settlement_data_cue (Data Source: datetime)`: this data is used to indicate the earliest time at which the next `settlement_data` should be expected.
 1. `settlement_data (Data Source: number)`: this data is used by the product to calculate periodic settlement cashflows.
 1. `max_settlement_schedule_gap`: a time interval which specifies the amount of time without the receipt of a valid `settlement_schedule` oracle event after which the market will go into protective auction and remain in that mode until `settlement_schedule` data is received.
-1. `max_settlement_data_gap`:a time interval which specifies the amount of time without the receipt of a valid `settlement_data` oracle event after which the market will go into protective auction and remain in that mode until `settlement_data` event meeting its filtering requirements is received.
+1. `max_settlement_data_gap`: a time interval which specifies the amount of time without the receipt of a valid `settlement_data` oracle event after which the market will go into protective auction and remain in that mode until `settlement_data` event meeting its filtering requirements is received.
+1. `margin_funding_factor`: a parameter in the range $[0, 1]$ controlling how much the upcoming funding rate liability contributes to party's margin.

 Validation: none required as these are validated by the asset and data source frameworks.